 (2) An application to the Commission to vary an award may be made by any organisation or association named as a party to the award or employer bound by the award.

+(2A) A variation to the scope of a private sector award must specify that it extends to and binds —

+(a) employers of a class or classes specified in the award, whether or not the employers are also specified by name in the award; and

+(b) employees —

+(i) of employers referred to in paragraph (a); and

+(ii) of a class or classes specified in the award.

+(2B) For the purposes of subsection (2A)(a) and (b)(ii), the class may be described by reference to —

+(a) a particular industry or part of an industry; or

+(b) a particular kind of work.

-(3) Where an award or any provision thereof is limited as to its duration the Commission —
+(3) Where an award or any provision of it is limited as to its duration the Commission —

 (a) may, subject to such conditions as it considers fit, reserve to any party to the award liberty to apply to vary the award or that provision, as the case may be; and

-(b) shall not, within the specified term, vary the award or that provision, as the case may be, unless and to the extent that —
+(b) must not, within the specified term, vary the award or that provision, as the case may be, unless and to the extent that —

 (i) it is satisfied that, by reason of circumstances which have arisen since the time at which the specified term was fixed, it would be inequitable and unjust not to do so; or